 A Brief History of Arrow Mill

-Built during the Edwardian era by R & T Howarth, Arrow Mill was one of the many mills designed by the Oldham family Stott and Son.
-Sydney Stott, the architect of Arrow Mill, favoured the distinctive and flamboyant architecture at the time and like his contemporaries gave considerable attention to the water tower, which was used to advertise the name of the mill, although interestingly enough he steered away from the Byzantine style water tower favoured by his brothers and adopted the Hotel de Ville characteristic instead.
+Built during the Edwardian era by R & T Howarth, Arrow Mill was one of the town centre mills in the cotton industry designed by the Oldham family Stott and Son.
+Sydney Stott.
+The architect of Arrow Mill, favoured the distinctive and flamboyant architecture at the time and like his contemporaries gave considerable attention to the water tower, which was used to advertise the name of the mill, although interestingly enough he steered away from the Byzantine style water tower favoured by his brothers and adopted the Hotel de Ville characteristic instead.

 The land on which Arrow Mill was built was granted a conveyance dating as far back as the 9 June 1897, this was between the then vendor Thomas Holt and the Castleton Urban District Council.
 This permitted the landowner to use the water from the Rochdale Canal for industrial use.
 An extract of the conveyance runs as follows: